Charlotte FitzGerald-de Ros, 20th Baroness de Ros

-Charlotte FitzGerald-de Ros, 20th Baroness de Ros of Helmsley (24 May 1769 - 9 January 1831), also known as Lady Henry FitzGerald, was an Anglo-Irish suo jure peeress.
+Charlotte FitzGerald-de Ros, 20th Baroness de Ros of Helmsley (24 May 1769 – 9 January 1831), also known as Lady Henry FitzGerald, was an Irish suo jure peeress.

 Biography

 She was born Charlotte Boyle-Walsingham in Castlemartyr, County Cork, Ireland or in London, where she died.
 She was the daughter of the Hon.
 Robert Boyle, later Boyle-Walsingham (1736–1780) and his wife (m.
 1759) Charlotte Hanbury Williams (d.
 1790), the daughter of Sir Charles Hanbury Williams and Lady Frances Coningsby.
 Her paternal grandparents were Henry Boyle, 1st Earl of Shannon and his second wife Lady Henrietta Boyle.

 She spent most of her childhood with her parents at the Boyle Farm mansion in Thames Ditton.
 (Her mother, the second daughter of Frances Coningsby, had bought this estate in 1784 from Lord Hertford, who was grieving the death of his wife there two years earlier.)
 Charlotte did much artistic decoration in Boyle Farm, and much of it has survived to the present day.

 In London on 3/4 August 1791, more than a year after her mother's death, Charlotte married Lord Henry FitzGerald, a member of the Duke of Leinster's family.

 Charlotte was frequently pregnant during her marriage, giving birth to thirteen children in twenty-one years, of which nine survived to adulthood: